shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 <img src="images/create_application.png" alt="AAP Create Application" title="AAP Create Application" width="1000" />

 #### 2)
-Click the blue **Save** button, at which point a window will pop up, presenting you with the Client ID and Client Secret needed for ServiceNow to make API calls into AAP.
+Click the blue **Save** button in AAP 2.4 and older or the blue **Create OAuth application** in AAP 2.5 and newer, at which point a window will pop up, presenting you with the Client ID and Client Secret needed for ServiceNow to make API calls into AAP.
 This will only be presented **ONCE**, so capture these values for later use.

 <img src="images/application_secrets.png" alt="AAP Application Secrets" title="AAP Application Secrets" width="500" />

 #### 3)
-Next, navigate to **Settings** on the left side of the screen and then **Miscellaneous Authentication settings**.
+Next, in AAP 2.4 or older navigate to **Settings** on the left side of the screen and then **Miscellaneous Authentication settings**.
 After you click Edit at the bottom, you’ll want to toggle the **Allow External Users to Create Oauth2 Tokens** option to ***on***.
 Click the blue **Save** button to commit the change.

+In AAP 2.5 or newer navigate to **Settings -> Platform gateway** on the left side of the screen.
+After you click Edit platform gateway settings at the top right, you’ll want to set enabled for the **Allow External Users to Create Oauth2 Tokens** option.
+Click the blue **Save platform gateway settings** button to commit the change.

 ## Note
 - This is only needed if using a non-local user within automation controller for the integration.